 So Rick got perp-walked out today, hand-cuffs and all, apparently for dipping into the employee association account to the tune of a felony-level little sum which, if not for Shelby, we’d never have known about (although you’d think, after three years, we’d have known about it).
 And if not for Shelby, who’d have guessed that Ashley’s “29th” birthday was really more her twenty-fourth “29th” birthday?
 Not me.
 We’d also never have known that Sarah’s bruises weren’t really from a car accident, like she’d said.
 Turns out a seat belt imprint on your throat can mimic a pair of hands around your neck—which, according to Shelby, are the same size hands her ex has.

 Thank goodness for Shelby.
 If not for Shelby, we’d never have known that Marissa in billing hasn’t spoken to Kelly in production for almost three years.
-Apparently, it’s something about Kelly’s husband who used to coach Marissa’s son’s soccer team, but wouldn’t him enough field time.
+Apparently, it’s something about Kelly’s husband who used to coach Marissa’s son’s soccer team, but wouldn’t give him enough field time.
 Marissa said it was because Kelly’s husband didn’t like “little Jackie” (pleeeze!), and Kelly said it was because little Jackie couldn’t keep track of which end of the field he was supposed to kick the ball to.

 And then there’s the mysterious case of Jonathan’s hunting buddy… If not for Shelby, no one would ever have known that Jonathan’s “hunting buddy”—the one he meets up with a few times a year for a “guys only” hunting weekend—really isn’t qualified to be on that weekend (if you get my drift) although there’s no intel yet on “his” identity.
 (Not that Saint Wifey has a clue, either.)